CiscoISE/terraform-provider-ciscoise/docs/resources/downloadable_acl.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on DownloadableACL.
-  This resource allows the client to update a downloadable ACL.
-    This resource deletes a downloadable ACL.
-    This resource creates a downloadable ACL.
+  This resource allows the client to update a downloadable ACL.This resource deletes a downloadable ACL.This resource creates a downloadable ACL.
 ---

 # ciscoise_downloadable_acl (Resource)

 It manages create, read, update and delete operations on DownloadableACL.

-  This resource allows the client to update a downloadable ACL.
+  - This resource allows the client to update a downloadable ACL.
-  This resource deletes a downloadable ACL.
+  - This resource deletes a downloadable ACL.
-  This resource creates a downloadable ACL.
+  - This resource creates a downloadable ACL.

 ## Example Usage